 Possessing a mere fascination about Jesus isn’t enough to fulfill, nor will it enact his life-altering work.
 Curiosity is good, but it should drive fervent searching.
 This can be done by reading God’s Word and getting plugged into community in a Christian atmosphere with people personally invested in your growth.

-We couldn’t be more thrilled that you’re ready to begin exploring the reality of Jesus’ resurrection in a logical, understandable fashion.
+We couldn’t be more thrilled that you’re ready to begin exploring the reality of Jesus’ resurrection in a logical, understandable way.
 We’d love to talk with you about your journey and get you connected with people who care about you, whether that’s at 12th Street or elsewhere.
 You can contact us HERE.